Firefly Facts & Information

 What You Can Do

-Homeowners can take measures to attract more fireflies by reducing or eliminating unneeded lighting on their property since light can interfere with fireflies’ luminous signals making it harder for them to locate mates in the area.
+Homeowners can take measures to attract more fireflies, also called lightning bugs, by reducing or eliminating unneeded lighting on their property since light can interfere with fireflies’ luminous signals and make it harder for them to locate mates in the area.
 Fireflies also determine the time of night they’ll flash by the intensity of ambient light.
 This is why you don’t see many fireflies flashing on clear nights with a full moon.

 Behavior, Diet & Habits

-There are about 2,000 known species of fireflies worldwide, but only about 200 species are found in the U.S. These insects live in a variety of warm environments, as well as in the more temperate regions.
+There are about 2,000 known species of fireflies worldwide, but only about 200 species are found in the U.S. Lightning bugs live in a variety of warm environments, as well as in more temperate regions.
 Fireflies are a familiar sight on summer evenings, and they don't sting, bite, or carry diseases.
 Fireflies are not truly flies but are beetles.

 Fireflies go through four developmental stages: eggs, larvae, pupae and adults.
 Their preferred habitats are areas that contain ponds, streams, marshes or rivers, especially if those aquatic environments are surrounded by tall grass that grows where forests and fields are close to water.
 Eggs laid by female Photinus pyralis - one of the most populous and wide spread firefly species in the U.S. - hatch from the egg stage about 4 weeks after eggs are laid, and develop into the larval stage, which lasts 1-2 years.
 Adult Phontinus pyralis live only about 30 days.